 1. How to Select Hair Only in Photoshop

 This part is the most difficult, because hair can be very chaotic.
-To ensure the best result, use a photo with a contrasting background (possibly white), with your hair mostly in the back (or, if not possible, lying on a contrasting shirt), and remove any fly-away hair, for example with one of these techniques:
+To ensure the best result, use a photo with a contrasting background (possibly white), with your hair mostly in the back (or, if not possible, lying on a contrasting shirt), and remove any fly-away hair.

 Open your photo in Photoshop.
 Find the Lasso Tool on the toolbar and press it to reveal the sub-tools.
 Select the Magnetic Lasso Tool.